yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/nodejs/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the CQL shell.
+- installed YugabyteDB, created a universe and are able to interact with it using the YCQL shell.
 If not, please follow these steps in the [quick start guide](../../../../api/ycql/quick-start/).
 - installed a recent version of `node`.
 If not, you can find install instructions [here](https://nodejs.org/en/download/).

 We will be using the [async](https://github.com/caolan/async) JS utility to work with asynchronous Javascript.
 Install this by running the following command: